What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 `Enum` (enumeration) — a data structure that is used to enumerate a set of fixed values (set of constants).

 Other programming languages have a separate data type for Enum.
-But JS does not have this type of data (at least for now.
-More on that below).
+But JS does not have this type of data (at least for now, more on that below).
 The regular object is usually used to imitate Enum in JS.

 For this structure, JavaScript also has conventions among developers: